Chapter 31 Advice to Non-users

 That being said, you can still get hooked on MO for the same reasons as porn, such as the ‘need to have an orgasm’ mentality, mental escalation, forcing the body to have sex, and just plain hendonist pleasure seeking.

-It’s exceedingly likely that the porn and masturbation have become deeply intertwined in your mind.
+It’s exceedingly likely that porn and masturbation have become deeply intertwined in your mind.
 Many users find they end up relapsing as a result of masturbating to porn induced fantasies.
 As your brain rewires, you’ll find this brainwashing eventually fades, but it’s best to take a break from MO for a while.
-You should also seek out real sex to speed this process along.
+You should also seek out real sex in order to speed this process along.

 This isn’t an instruction, but evaluate it.
-Reported benefits from semen retention are numerous - increased focus and energy, removal of ‘brain fog’ and confidence along with a slew of other benefits.
+Reported benefits from semen retention are numerous - increased focus and energy, removal of ‘brain fog’ and increased confidence along with a slew of other benefits.
 From personal experience, there’s a clear difference, and it’s all down to how you transmutate this increased energy.

 Speculating, and without strict scientific knowledge, the benefits might come down to couple of different factors.